Clinical syndromes in arterial hypertension. Arterial hypertension: what is it? Syndromes with high blood pressure

 Cardiac ischemia

-IHD is an acute and chronic heart disease caused by a decrease or cessation of blood delivery to the myocardium due to obstruction (atherosclerotic) of one or more coronary arteries (sd coronary insufficiency).
+IHD is an acute and chronic heart disease caused by a decrease or cessation of blood supply to the myocardium due to obstruction (atherosclerotic) of one or more coronary arteries (sd coronary insufficiency).

 CLASSIFICATION OF CORONARY HEART DISEASE: